kevin-j-m/kjm-blog/content/posts/inheritance-derivative-songwriting.md

 +++
-title = "Inheritance Derivative Songwriting" date = 2020-12-10T16:56:38-05:00
+title = "Inheritance: Derivative Songwriting" date = 2020-12-10T16:56:38-05:00
 tags = ["ruby", "software-design", "software-design-concert-series"] summary = "There are only 12 notes to choose from"